dvreeze/try-zio/README.rst

 The "docker compose up" command also led to the creation of 2 persistent volumes, for Wordpress content and database content.
 These volumes survive container restarts (e.g. by "docker compose restart").

-Database content can be dumped into a dump file (for later imports) with a command similar to this one:
+Database content can be dumped into a dump file (for later imports) roughly like this:

 .. code-block:: bash

+    docker exec -it wordpress-mysql bash

+    -- Inside the container:
-    docker exec wordpress-mysql mysqldump -u wordpress -p wordpress > /tmp/wordpress-dump-2.sql
+    mysqldump -u root -p wordpress > /tmp/wordpress-dump-2.sql -- Enter the root password now
+    -- Leave the running container
+    exit

+    -- Again outside the container:
+    docker cp wordpress-mysql:/tmp/wordpress-dump-2.sql /tmp/wordpress-dump-2.sql

 Next, with the mysql-wordpress Docker container still running, start an sbt session in a terminal with the root of this project as current directory.
 Now we are set up to run programs, tests, etc.